 By Dennis Rainey

-Ok, let’s get this out of the way from the start: Valentine’s Day has been totally commercialized.
+Okay, let’s get this out of the way from the start: Valentine’s Day has been totally commercialized.
 But as we edge closer to it, I’ve been thinking that V-day is actually a pretty good time to evaluate how we show our spouses that we love them, care for them and want to honor them.
-Without the romantic investments/gifts of love letters, experiences, and some Dove dark chocolate, a marriage can be destined to a death-spiral like the poem below, given to me over a quarter century ago without an author to attribute it to …
+Without the romantic investments/gifts of love letters, experiences, and some Dove dark chocolate, a marriage can be destined to a death-spiral, like the relationship described here in something given to me over a quarter century ago without an author to attribute it to …

 Their wedding picture mocked them from the table, these two,